Spring 1998 Fellows

 Upon graduation, she clerked for the Honorable Rosemary Barkett of the Eleventh Circuit in Miami, FL, and worked for three years as a staff attorney with the Legal Aid Society's Criminal Defense Division in Brooklyn.
 Following this, she was the staff attorney and clinic supervisor for the Innocence Project at the Benjamin N. Cardozo School of Law in NY.

 Vivek graduated from Yale University completing a joint MD/MBA program, after completing a BA at Harvard University.
 He was a recipient of the AMA 2000 Foundation Leadership Award, given to 25 medical students in the US for demonstrated leadership and future potential as a leader in medicine.
+He completed his residency training in internal medicine at Brigham and Women's Hospital in Boston.

 Dr. Núñez was born in Jersey City, NJ.
 He is the child of immigrants from the Dominican Republic.